 Concept #10: Always Maintain 3 Contact Points with the Ladder

-In order to prevent yourself falling, it is important to maintain 3 points of contact with the ladder at all times.
+To prevent yourself falling, it is important to maintain 3 points of contact with the ladder at all times.
 This means that you should either have one hand and two feet or two hands and one foot on the ladder at all times.

 Concept #11: Check Wheel Brakes and Ground before Using a Mobile Tower Scaffold